kpqc-cryptocraft/KPQClean/README.md

 | Lattice				| SOLMAE-1024 				| 53,245,753 		| 668,103 			| 149,168 				| 67,369,725 		| 686,523		 	| 154,073			|
 | Code					| pqsigRM-613 				| 4,702,612,115 	| 4,732,706 		| 2,064,731 			| 4,703,836,987 	| 6,667,564 		| 2,458,625			|
 | Code					| pqsigRM-612 				| 71,111,088,778 	| 923,513 			| 417,658 				| 71,168,430,985 	| 1,166,665 		| 502,448			|

+## Memory leak detection
+We checked for memory leaks using the [Valgrind](https://valgrind.org/) tool.
+The experiment method followed the [memory leak detection method](https://valgrind.org/docs/manual/quick-start.html) provided by Valgrind.
+The experiment was conducted in Environment 2, and the number of algorithm repetitions was fixed to 1 when testing for memory leaks.
+As a result of the inspection, memory leaks were found in **three** algorithms.
+More details can be found in the valgrind report.
+* Command used for testing: valgrind --leak-check=full --track-origins=yes --log-file=_valgrind_report.txt ./PQC_bench
+* REDOG: Valgrind only targets programs written in C language.
+REDOG could not be tested because it is only provided in python.
+* FIBS: The algorithm calculation has not been completed.
+So we couldn't test.

 ## Parameters